Arica y Parinacota Region: Demography

-According to data from the 2017 Census of the National Statistics Institute, the region is populated by 224,548 inhabitants.
-Its density reaches 13.3 inhabitants per km².
+According to data from the 2024 Census of the National Statistics Institute, the region is populated by 244,569 inhabitants.
+Its density reaches 14.49 inhabitants per km².

-This region holds the largest population of Aymara and a significant number of immigrants from neighboring Peru and Bolivia.
+This region has the largest Aymara population and the 2024 census recorded 70,270 inhabitants identifying as Aymara, as well as a significant number of immigrants from neighboring Peru and Bolivia.
 Included are those of Asian descent, such as Chinese and Japanese; and Arabs from Lebanon, Palestine and Syria.
-Most of the country's Afro-Chileans live in the Arica province, descended from slaves in the 17th and 18th centuries.
+Most of the country’s Afro-Chilean population lives in Arica Province, descending from enslaved Africans brought to the area during the 17th and 18th centuries.
+According to the most recent census, 13,003 people representing 5.4% of the region's population identify as Afro-Chilean.
 There are a large number of Roma people or Gypsies in the Arica province as well, originated from Eastern Europe in the late 19th century.

-At the level of cities, the most populated are: Arica, with 175,441 inhabitants and Putre, with 1235 inhabitants.
+At the level of cities, the most populated are: Arica, with 241,653 inhabitants and Putre, with 1,547 inhabitants.